 To a Mouse focuses on the narrator's thoughts and feelings after he accidentally breaks apart a mouse's nest with his plough.
 Through this masterful poem, Burns expertly moves the reader from empathising with the little animal to pondering man's relationship with the natural world and even the future of humanity.

 For promis'd joy!

 Address to a Haggis is Burns' humorous ode to the humble haggis.
 Presenting haggis as a symbolic part of Scottish culture, Burns' poem led the way for haggis becoming not only a popular meal but Scotland's national dish.

 Fair fa' your honest, sonsie face,

-Across the globe on Hogmanay (New Year’s Eve) people join hands and sing Auld Lang Syne at midnight as the poem encourages us to put the previous year behind us and look forward to the new year ahead.
+Auld Lang Syne is one of the most popular songs in the English language.
+Sung across the globe at the stroke of midnight on Hogmanay (New Year's Eve) this touching song encourages the listener to put the previous year behind them and look forward to the new year ahead.

 For auld lang syne, my dear, For auld lang syne.

 We'll tak a cup o' kindness yet, For auld lang syne.

 Burns' epic poem Tam o' Shanter tells the tale of a man who stayed out too late drinking and witnessed unsettling visions on his way home, like the witches' dance described below.
 It is a good example of Burns' diversity as a writer as his sense of humour is clear in the poem.